Brutalist CISO Notes

 ?
 Centralize IAM now or wait until post-M&A integration

 Writing them down removes cognitive drag.
-They stop living only in your head.
+They stop living only in your head and free valuable mental space.

 Actions are one-line commitments.
 They are never buried, implied, or scattered.